kube-reporting/metering-operator/Documentation/writing-custom-queries.md

 kubectl create -n "$METERING_NAMESPACE" -f unready-deployment-replicas-report.yaml
 ```

-Taking a report may take a while, but you can check on the report's status by reading the `status` ***REMOVED***eld from output of the command below:
+Creating a report may take a while, but you can check on the report's status by reading the `status` ***REMOVED***eld from output of the command below:

 ```
 kubectl -n $METERING_NAMESPACE get report unready-deployment-replicas -o json